darrencassar/securich/securich_install/README.txt

 1. enter version number when enquired "obtainable from http://www.securich.com/downloads.html or http://code.google.com/p/securich/downloads/list"
 2. choose from install from file or download and install (recommended)
 3. choose fresh install or upgrade
-4. choose whether you'd like to import users and privileges to securich from mysql or just start from a clean state
+4. enter super user username when prompted
-5. enter mysql root password when prompted
+5. enter super user password when prompted
 6. choose whether to connect using a local socket file or via tcp
 7. enter mysql hostname and port OR socket when prompted